audigregorie/web-site-projects/BeatsStudioHeadphones/README.md

    -  Discount offered while purchasing now through the website
 -  Products
    -  Selection of the different style of Beats 3 headphones that you can choose
-   -  Contact section included below ( This should be an individual section.
-I will learn from this and make a designated contact section in my future projects.)
+   -  Contact section included below

+Technologies used:

+-  HTML
+-  SCSS
+-  JAVASCRIPT

+Things I learned:

+-  More practice with Grid layout css.
+-  How to organize my scss files.
+-  Remember to make a designated Contact section.